srinivas9059/697/docs/blueprint.md

 ## Core Features:

+ppo testing and docs seperate

 - City Grid Visualization: Display a 2D grid representing the city environment with roads, bike lanes, pollution zones, charging stations, pickup, and drop-off locations.
 - Agent Status Display: Show the agent's current position, battery level, and task status on the UI.
 - RL Agent Logic: Implement the RL agent that learns to navigate the city, choosing actions based on its observation and a reward function.
 The agent should be able to pick up and deliver packages, while avoiding pollution zones and prioritizing bike lanes.
 The agent will recharge at charging stations as needed.
 - Sustainability Score Calculation: Calculate and display a sustainability score based on the agent's route, considering energy consumption, pollution avoidance, and use of green infrastructure.
 Make sure the score is displayed as a tool that the user can view.
 - Manual Control Mode: Allow users to manually control the agent to compare manual routing with the AI-driven routing.

 ## Style Guidelines: